 - The index_num argument will be rounded down to the nearest integer if a fractional number is used.

 - value1, value2,… arguments can be numbers, formulas, cell references, defined ranges, or texts.

 Follow the steps below to be able to choose from various scenarios using the CHOOSE function in Excel.

-📌 Step 1: Create Several Scenarios in an Excel Spreadsheet
+📌 Step 1: Creating Multiple Scenarios in Excel

-📌 Step 2: Apply Excel CHOOSE Function to Choose a Scenario
+📌 Step 2: Using CHOOSE Function to Choose a Scenario in Excel

 - Then, apply the following formula in cell C10 and then drag the Fill Handle icon to the right.
 Next, you will see #VALUE! as no index_num is available in cell $B$10 as referred by the formula.

-📌 Step 3: Enter Specified Index Number for Scenarios to Get Result in That Particular Case
+📌 Step 3: Enter Specified Index Number for Scenarios to Get the Particular Result

 - Now any number between 1 and 3 in cell B10 as there are only 3 scenarios.
 After that, you will see the value related to that scenario as follows.

 - Now enter another index number in cell B10 to see how the values change.